RDRM34440 - Remittance Basis: Exemptions: Business investment relief: Appropriate mitigation steps

 Where there is a disposal of the investment

-In the case of full or part disposals, the investor is required to take the whole of the disposal proceeds offshore (or reinvest them), up to the amount originally invested.
-Where a partial disposal is made, the individual must calculate an amount, called ‘amount X’, to determine how much of the disposal proceeds should be taken offshore or reinvested. (s809VI(1) to (4).
+In the case of full or part disposals, the whole of the disposal proceeds must be taken offshore (or reinvested), up to the amount originally invested.
+Where a partial disposal is made, ‘amount X’ must be calculated to determine how much of the disposal proceeds should be taken offshore or reinvested (section 809VI(1) to (4)).

 Amount X is calculated as: